jakubvalenta/video-pi/README.md

 4. On your Raspberry Pi:

-    Install the packages as root:
+    1. Install the packages:

         ``` shell
         sudo apt install ./udevil_*.deb ./video-pi_*.deb
         ```

-    Then run the Video Pi installation program as regular user:
+    2. Run the Video Pi installation program (as regular user):

         ``` shell
         video-pi-install
         ```

         It will:

         - Set a black wallpaper.
         - Hide the top bar.
         - Hide the trash and devices desktop icons.
         - Disable the built-in USB stick automounting, which could conflict with Video Pi's automounting system based on udevil.

+    3. Disable screen blanking:

+        ``` shell
+        sudo raspi-config nonint do_blanking 1
+        ```

-4. Reboot your Raspberry Pi.
+5. Reboot your Raspberry Pi.

 ## Uninstallation